 The elegy could possibly be considered the opposite of the limerick.
 Many poem styles are meant to be cheerful, but the elegy focuses on expressing sad emotions.
 Specifically, elegies have been popular through the years for lamenting the grief of loved ones.
 They tend to be most common at funerals, and can also be put to music.

-- Create a poetry anthology.
+- Create a poetry for fun anthology.

 - Write a letter to an award-winning poet.